near-horizon/horizon/README.md

 - **[awesome-near-fetcher](./awesome-near-fetcher)** - This directory contains
   the source code for fetching data from the AwesomeNEAR GraphQL API (**deprecated**)
-- **[backup](./backup)** - This directory contains the source code for dumping the data from our database into a AWS S3 bucket
+- **[backup](./backup)** - This directory contains the source code for dumping the data from our database into an AWS S3 bucket
 - **[contract](./contract)** - This directory contains the main smart contract that powers the interactions and logic behind the product
-- **[data](./data)** - This directory contains the static assets that are to be used in the frontend content places (tooltips ,etc.)
+- **[data](./data)** - This directory contains the static assets that are to be used in the frontend content places (tooltips, etc.)
 - **[indexer](./indexer)** - This directory contains the source code for our indexer which listens to all function calls sent to our smart contract and captures them in our database